bathom14/GravebloomReference/content/002 Races/Soulcast.md

 **Ability Score Increase.** Your Constitution score increases by 2, and one other ability score of your choice increases by 1.

-**Age.** The age of the Warforged is uncertain, and they do not show any outward signs of aging
+**Age.** The age of the Soulcast is uncertain, and they do not show any outward signs of aging

-**Alignment.** Warforged typically dislike High Elves.
+**Alignment.** Soulcast typically dislike High Elves.
 Their alignment varies otherwise.

 **Creature Type.** You are a Humanoid.